jonasplund/metalminer_legacy/README.md

 * callback - callback(err, results).
   err is undefined if lyrics where found and a HTML string with info on the various sources. results is a string containing the lyrics.

+### metalminer.getVideo(metaInfo, callback)

+Currently supported sites:
+* youtube.com

+__Arguments__
+* metaInfo - An object containing the properties 'artist' and 'title'
+* callback - callback(err, results)
+  err is undefined if video was found and otherwise a HTML string with info the various sources. results is a string containing the Youtube id.